 The boat we chose to charter is a Lotus 10 sailboat that is built by Kiwis.
 It is an older boat, but good and sturdy.
 I have a few pictures of it from the distance, but she is no beauty.

-Stocked up and loaded up the boat but was not feeling like cooking so we head over to the local Yacht Club for dinner.
+Stocked up and loaded up the boat but we were not feeling like cooking so we head over to the local Yacht Club for dinner.
 There were not many seats so we asked if we could share a table with another couple and of course, they said yes.

 Our first night on the water was calm and uneventful and it was very dark as it was cloudy.
 And I mean dark.
 We could barely see the boats anchored around us.
 Except for the guy in the pic above.
 He was all lit up!Saw this ship on our way to Opunga and many times later.
 It is one of those ships you can go on for a day sail and they go all over.
 A pretty boat!